cube-king/gamebarge/README.md

 Wheel of Treasure is a pure chance game - simply spin the wheel and hope for the best.
 This demonstrates the appeal of a slow-burn pure chance game, and how it can benefit or be a detriment towards your funds.

-Rusty slots is (still in development)
+Rusty slots is a simple slot machine game - once again, pure chance.
+However, this is used to demonstrate attention span capturing, and its effect on how much you spend.

 And last but not least, Smooth Sailing is a gradual difficulty increase skillbased dodging game, much like the Microsoft Surf Game.
 This demonstrates how skill and earning can directly correlate, even when chance is involved.